Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Is selling time getting longer in Porto as of 2026?

-As of early 2026, selling time in Porto appears to be slightly longer than during the peak frenzy of prior years, because price growth has moderated and the market has moved from "sellers dictate terms" to "negotiation is possible."
+As of early 2026, selling time in Porto appears to be slightly longer than it was during the 2022 and 2023 peak, because price growth has cooled from double digits to around 5% and the small monthly price dip in December 2025 suggests some listings are taking longer to find a buyer.

 Is it realistic to exit with profit in Porto as of 2026?

-The minimum holding period that typically makes exiting with profit realistic in Porto is around five years, which gives enough time for modest appreciation to outpace transaction costs and any short-term market fluctuations.
+The minimum holding period that most often makes exiting with profit realistic in Porto is roughly 4 to 5 years, because you need that time for price appreciation to outweigh the round-trip costs of buying and selling.

 What sources have we used to write this blog article?